robertocasadei/robertocasadei.github.io/_pages/thesis-proposals.md

 - **Software engineering projects** -- these are works aimed at developing complex software (cf., distributed systems);
 - **Surveys / Systematic Literature Reviews** -- the works include a comprehensive study of the literature (e.g., on self-* systems, multi-agent systems, collective intelligence) and an original synthesis (e.g., in terms of a taxonomy, learned lessons, challenges and opportunities).

-## Proposals
+## Current Active Proposals

-- *Integration of [ScaFi](https://scafi.github.io/) and the ARGoS Robot Simulator*
-- *Graphical application visualisation, monitoring, and debugging* -- with links to Model@Runtime
+- Scientific and interdisciplinary topics:
     - *Investigations on aspects related to ["collective intelligence"](https://arxiv.org/pdf/2304.05147.pdf)*
+- Programming languages and frameworks for specific domains:
     - *Investigations on non-conventional programming paradigms* (cf. [macro-programming](https://dl.acm.org/doi/10.1145/3579353))
-- *Testing solutions for complex adaptive multi-agent systems*
+    - *Integration of [ScaFi](https://scafi.github.io/) and the ARGoS Robot Simulator*
+- Knowledge-intensive workflows
     - *Web platforms for knowledge-intensive workflows*
     - *DSLs for generating universal (web-based, desktop, mobile) knowledge-intensive workflow applications*
+- Software engineering topics: visualisation
+    - *Graphical application visualisation, monitoring, and debugging* -- with links to Model@Runtime
+- Software engineering topics: testing
+    - *Testing solutions for complex adaptive multi-agent systems* (connected with scientific themes like *emergence*)
+- Swarm robotics

 Some of these proposals are detailed in the following.

+###  A Framework for Reusable Logical Visualisations of Software Systems

+- *Type of work*: project (+ survey)
+- *Abstract:* Visualising software systems is key for understanding them, enabling debugging, software evolution, and team collaboration.
+Much of research has focussed on visualising program executions in terms of 'code'.
+However, sometimes, more flexible and logical forms of visualisations might be generated for purposes like conceptual comprehension, analysis, and education.
+Moreover, most of the frameworks are constrained in terms of the kinds of visualisations to be generated.
+Goal of this project/thesis is to investigate ways to design the generation of visualisations in a flexible, decoupled, and reusable manner.
+Multiple specific directions and applications can also be envisioned, from multi-level visualisations of collective systems (e.g., crowds) to semi-automatic visualisation of algorithms on different data structures.

 ### *Integration of [ScaFi](https://scafi.github.io/) and the ARGoS Robot Simulator*